junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "And you will just watch me kill that boy, and every one I desire, without saying a word or doing a thing?"

-Jimmy pauses for another second, tasting the rusty bloody taste in his tongue.
+Jimmy pauses for another second, tasting the rusty bloody taste on his tongue. *He can't.*

-The next punch lands on his chest.
+The next punch lands on his chest. *Oh God.*

 "Yes," he has to choke it out around a mouth of fresh blood coming out from nowhere.

 "Good."
 The angel stands up, leaving him curl on the floor.
 "I hope you can remember this, for your own good."

 Jimmy doesn't see him leave the space, or lock the door.
-He just lies there, waiting for the pain on his head, his nose, and his chest to ease slowly.
+He just lies there, waiting for the pain on his head, his nose, and his chest to alleviate slowly.
 None of those body parts or the room is real, he knows in his heart, but the pain is.
 If the pain is, then so is the rest of it to him.

 He turns slowly on the floor to lie on his back.
 He can feel the carpet beneath him is soaked by his own blood, wet and cold.

-A strong light burst out on the screen.
+Strong light bursts out on the screen.
 Daniel screams with a pitch that no human can bear to hear without shredding a tear.
 It's the sound of a last breath leaving a life.

 Jimmy doesn't want to look but he can't help it.
-When he glances at the screen, angelic light just fades from his burned out eye sockets, leaving two hollow, torched holes.
-His lifeless head drops forward, his body holding upright only because of the pins on the cross.
+When he glances at the screen, angelic light just fades from his burned-out eye sockets, leaving two hollow, scorched holes.
+His lifeless head sags forward, his body holding upright only because of the nails on the crucifix.

 Castiel starts to walk away.

 One of the angels asks him, "What about the body?"

 "Leave it be, or burn it.
-I don't care."
-Castiel answers emotionlessly.
+I don't care," Castiel answers emotionlessly.

 Jimmy closes his eyes again, letting himself sink into the darkness behind his eyelids. *This isn't right.
-Nothing is right.
-The Apocalypse, angels and demons, all of it.
-The new world is not going to be created from the Revelation, because none of them even care about humans.
+Nothing is right.* The Apocalypse, angels and demons, all of it.
+The new world is not going to be created from the Revelation, because none of them even care the slightest about humans.
 Only humans can achieve that.
 He sees it now.
-But it might be too late.* He thinks painfully, but the sensational pain on his nerves is so distracting that he can't even think straight.
+But it might be too late.
+He thinks painfully, but the sensational pain on his nerves is so distracting that he can't even think straight.

-*Next time when his mind is more clear, when he's not lying on his living room floor, choking on his blood, he'll come up with a plan.* Jimmy decides. *He'll go back to his wife and daughter, leaving Castiel behind, leaving this part of his life behind.
-Even if it means literally he'll have to leave his life behind.*
+Next time when his mind is more clear, when he's not lying on his living room floor, choking on his blood, he'll come up with a plan.
+Jimmy decides.
+He'll go back to his wife and daughter, leaving Castiel behind, leaving this part of his life behind.
+Even if it means literally he'll have to leave his *life* behind.
+Even death is better than this.

 <br>

+#### Act 2

 The pain is still there when he slowly hauls himself up from the carpet.
 It's still there when he tries to press his forehead on the cool surface of the wall.
 It's not only a headache, or a broken nose, or a tight chest, it's everywhere.
 It's like a iron net binding his whole being, burning and grilling.
 It's like his blood is made of lava, boiling and simmering.
 And every time he thinks of how much he wants to take back the control, to cast Castiel out, or how wrong everything he witnessed the angel had done, the pain grows stronger, as if there is an invisible meter somewhere built in his head, measuring how disobedient he is to the angel.
-The farther away his thought is, the stronger the pain is.
+The farther away his thought drifts, the stronger the pain is.
+An obedience meter.

 Given everything he has seen the ruthless angel has done, it's not like Castiel wouldn't come up with some mechanism like this, just to make him obey quietly.

-Jimmy presses the heels of his hands on his eyes, trying vainly to ease some of the pain around there, trying hard to focus on the most important thought he manages to form. *It doesn't matter, Castiel can torture him all he wants,* Jimmy decides, *He's done being the angel's vessel.
-He just wants to see his wife and daughter again.*
+Jimmy presses the heels of his hands on his eyes, trying vainly to relieve some of the pain around there, trying hard to focus on the most important thought he manages to form.
+It doesn't matter, Castiel can torture him all he wants, Jimmy decides, He's done being the angel's vessel.
+He just wants to see his wife and daughter again.
+Even if it's just one last time.
+He's done.

-For the first time, he tries the doors in this living room his mind conjured.
-Just as expected, all those doors leading to the bedrooms and study are completely unmovable.
+For the first time, he tries the doors in this living room that his mind conjured and reproduced from the memory.
+Just as expected, all those doors leading to the other bedrooms are completely unmovable.
 The door knobs do not give, as if they are a part of the wall.

-Some of the cabinet doors do open though.
+Some of the cabinet doors do open, though.
 And he finds a kitchen knife.
 Not like he can use the knife against the angel, but at least it's something.
 Jimmy grabs the knife, and almost like muscle memory, he holds it in the same way he saw Castiel holds the angel blade.
-He looks down and sees his hand, as if seeing it for the first time, as if seeing through the TV screen.
+He looks down and sees his hand, as if seeing it for the first time, as if seeing through the TV screen, reminding him how much he is like that angel -- how they are exactly the same body all this time.
 A nauseous push rises in his throat.

 Jimmy hastily lowers his hand, keeping it out of his view.